dbushell/dbushell-2k15/src/data/blog/2020/2020-04-wordpress-gutenberg-react-and-advanced-custom-fields.md

     height="556">
 </p>

-In the screenshot above I have a single Gutenberg block that combines a native video embed with ACF fields I can configured.
+In the screenshot above I have a single Gutenberg block that combines a native video embed with ACF fields that I can configured.

+The best of both worlds.

 ## How I created the Feature Video block